 Separating your own dogs while your dog is on heat

-But this can be a bit risky, depending upon your dog’s personality.
+You can try and separate your dogs at home.
+However, this can be a bit risky, depending upon your dog’s personality.
 It is also very easy to underestimate just how high a dog can jump if he really wants something special!

 Male dogs may become distressed

+He may scratch and howl at the doors between them relentlessly, or pace up and down whining.
 This is both stressful for you to watch and listen to, and upsetting to both of your dogs.

 Will brother and sister dogs mate?

-The fact that your dogs are brother and sister will not prevent them mating and if they do mate, any puppies will be greatly at risk from inherited diseases due to their similar genetic make up.
+YES!
+Please note, that dogs have no concept of ‘incest’.
+The fact that your dogs are brother and sister will not prevent them mating.
+If they do mate, any puppies will be greatly at risk from inherited diseases due to their similar genetic makeup.

 But what about the morning after pill for dogs?

 You might think that there will be an injection or pill that will put things right if you make a mistake and your dogs get together.
 Unfortunately, these hormonal injections have been found to be very risky for dogs and they are no longer used.

 So if your dog gets mated, there is no easy way out the situation.